Flourless Chocolate Cake

 Why You’ll Love This Recipe

-• It’s totally flourless so it’s also gluten-free + grain-free.
+• Dietary-friendly – It’s totally flourless so it’s also gluten-free + grain-free.

-• It’s rich and fudgy… the best kind of chocolate cake!
+• Super rich & fudgy – The best kind of chocolate cake!

-• All you need are 8 simple ingredients (not including the toppings) that you probably already have in your pantry!
+• Quick & easy – All you need are 8 simple ingredients (not including the toppings) that you probably already have in your pantry!

-• It’s simple enough to make for a weeknight dessert, but also fancy enough to be served for special occasions like birthdays, Valentine’s Day, Passover or really any holiday.
+• Fancy, yet simple – It’s simple enough to make for a weeknight dessert, but also fancy enough to be served for special occasions like birthdays, Valentine’s Day, Passover or really any holiday.

 Ingredients measured out to make a flourless chocolate cake: powdered sugar, coconut oil, vanilla, sea salt, dark chocolate chips, raspberries, cocoa powder, coconut sugar, non-dairy milk and eggs.

 • dark chocolate chips – for the cake and chocolate ganache.
-I like using Lily’s dark chocolate chips because they are low in calories and sugar, but you can use whatever chocolate chips you have on hand.
-A chopped up chocolate bar also works here.
+I like using Lily’s dark chocolate chips because they are low in calories and sugar.

 • eggs – helps the cake to rise and to add structure since we’re not using flour.